Actyx/Actyx/web/developer.actyx.com/docs/home/actyx_products.md

 The Actyx CLI enables you to easily deploy, configure and monitor your ActyxOS environment.

 You can find more documentation on the capabilities of the Actyx CLI [here](cli/getting-started.md).

+### ActyxOS Node Manager

+The ActyxOS Node Manager is an easy-to-use GUI for interacting with your ActyxOS environment.
+With ActyxOS Node Manager you can monitor your ActyxOS nodes, deploy applications and manage node and application settings without needing to use a terminal.

+You can find further information on the ActyxOS Node Manager [here](os/tools/node-manager.md).